susiegriggo/Phynteny/README.md

 If you break Phynteny or would like to make any suggestions please open an issue or email me at susie.grigson@flinders.edu.au

 ## Citation
-If you use pharokka to annotate your phage before using Phynteny please site it as well! <br>
+A preprint is currently in preparation which describes the methods used by Phynteny and its performance.
+For now please cite this GitHub repository (https://github.com/susiegriggo/Phynteny/tree/no_unknowns). <br>

-George Bouras, Roshan Nepal, Ghais Houtak, Alkis James Psaltis, Peter-John Wormald, Sarah Vreugde, Pharokka: a fast scalable bacteriophage annotation tool, Bioinformatics, Volume 39, Issue 1, January 2023, btac776, https://doi.org/10.1093/bioinformatics/btac776
+If you use pharokka to annotate your phage before using Phynteny please site it as well! <br> George Bouras, Roshan Nepal, Ghais Houtak, Alkis James Psaltis, Peter-John Wormald, Sarah Vreugde, Pharokka: a fast scalable bacteriophage annotation tool, Bioinformatics, Volume 39, Issue 1, January 2023, btac776, https://doi.org/10.1093/bioinformatics/btac776